Feralzi/Database-Sorter/README.md

 # Database-Sorter
-A simple code to sort and combine data however way you want.

-HOW TO USE -
-There are two files in the folder that you need to pay attention to.
-One of the files is 'database.txt', this is where you insert any amounts of data or words.
-The other file is 'Style.txt', this is optional, but this is where you insert any data in which you want to combine with 'database.txt' or alter 'database.txt'.
-Once you run it, the output will be printed into 'FINAL.txt'.
-The code is designed to take in the data and create its own list in order to be sorted however way you want it.
+Welcome to Database-Sorter, a versatile and easy-to-use tool for sorting and combining data according to your preferences.

+How It Works:

+The Database-Sorter comes with two key files:

+database.txt: This is your main data file.
+Here, you can input any amount of data or words you wish to sort or manipulate.
+It's designed to be flexible - whether you have a long list of items, words, or a combination of both.

+Style.txt (optional): This file allows you to add an extra layer to your data processing.
+You can use it to specify how you want to combine or alter the data in database.txt.
+It's a great way to customize the sorting process to fit your specific needs.

+Running the Tool:

+Once you've set up your data in database.txt and (optionally) in Style.txt, simply run the tool.
+The sorted or combined output will be neatly printed into FINAL.txt, ready for your review or further use.

+Behind the Scenes:

+Our code is designed with efficiency in mind.
+It takes your input data, constructs a list, and then sorts or combines it according to your specifications in Style.txt.
+The process is fast, reliable, and tailored to handle a variety of data sorting tasks.

+Whether you're organizing a database, collating research data, or simply need to sort a random list of items, Database-Sorter is the tool for you.
+It's straightforward, adaptable, and ready to make your data management tasks a breeze!